troystribling/SimpleFutures/README.md

            didUpdateLocations locations: [AnyObject]!)
 ```

 can be called repeatedly for a single instantiation of CLLocationManager.
 Since Futures are immutable a new instance must be created for each call.
 FutureStreams are read-only completed Future containers that can be used to persist all past calls in situations such as this.
-FutureStreams support the same interface as Futures and can be combined with them using combinators.
+FutureStreams support an interface similar to Futures and can be combined with them using combinators.
 The StreamPromise like a Promise is write-only and additionally places completed futures in the Future Stream.
 The following sections will provide more details about all models in the framework a describe the interfaces used to complete Futures.

 The methods supported by Future, Promise, FutureStream and StreamPromise methods fall into four categories.
 Those that complete the result, callbacks, combinators and for-comprehensions.
+The following sections will describe each category and provide examples.

 # Completing